 The Scarlets moved from Stradey Park at the end of November 2008 to the newly constructed Parc y Scarlets.

-The historic game at the Stadium was held on 15th November 2008 and was fittingly between Llanelli RFC v Cardiff RFC, a game which saw Llanelli triumph with a 32-3 win over their rivals, and which will live on in the history books.
+The first historic game at the Stadium was held on 15th November 2008 and was fittingly between Llanelli RFC v Cardiff RFC, a game which saw Llanelli triumph with a 32-3 win over their rivals, and which will live on in the history books.

 The official opening ceremony was conducted by Wales’ First Minister, Rhodri Morgan on 31st January 2009 followed by the Scarlets v Barbarians in front of a full house at Parc y Scarlets.
 The home side secured a convincing victory with a score of 40 – 24.